peterchettiar/DEBootcamp2025/Module-1-Bootcamp_Orientation/README.md

 Couple of things is happeining in the script:
 - `#!/bin/bash` - `Shebang`: tells the system to run this script using the `bash` shell.
 - `set -e` - Causes the script to exit immediately if any command fails.
 Good for safety.
 - `pg_isready` - It is a PostgreSQL utility command that is used to check if a PostgreSQL server is ready to accept connections.
-And we are looping it using `until` (Keep checking if PostgreSQL is ready every second, and once its ready exit the loop)
+And we are looping it using `until` (Keep checking every second if PostgreSQL is ready, and once its ready exit the loop)
 - Next we execute a SQL query to count how many tables exist in the public schema, and if its zero that means the database is empty and we can proceed to restore (`-tAc` = terse output, no formatting, just the raw count):
 ```bash
 if [ "$(psql -U $POSTGRES_USER -d $POSTGRES_DB -tAc "SELECT COUNT(*) FROM pg_tables WHERE schemaname = 'public';")" = "0" ]; then